ThomasDaheim/GPXEditor/README.md

 ### Update v2.5

-* copy & paste for tracksegments, tracks, routes using same checks as forr drag & drop
+* copy & paste for tracksegments, tracks, routes using same checks as for drag & drop

 ### Update v2.4